-What is it and how does it work?
+What is PRP, and how does it work?

-This field focuses on the use of natural human cells to aid in the repair of damaged tissues such as bone, tendons, ligaments, and cartilage.
+This field focuses on using natural human cells to aid in repairing damaged tissues such as bone, tendons, ligaments, and cartilage.
 Platelet-rich plasma, or PRP, utilizes a high concentration of platelets to help heal damaged tissue in the body.

-PRP is plasma with many more platelets than what is typically found in blood.
+PRP is plasma with many more platelets than what is typically found in the blood.
 The concentration of platelets — and, thereby, the concentration of growth factors — can be 5 to 10 times greater than usual.

 To create a PRP preparation, blood must first be drawn from the patient.
 The platelets are then separated from the other blood cells by being spun in a centrifuge for about 15 minutes.

 Platelet-rich plasma is a safe therapy.
 No major adverse side effects have been reported.
 Local reaction to the injection is possible but usually mild and self-limiting.

-No. The treatment’s successful effect as with all regenerative cellular therapy is to decrease inflammatory mediators, slowing the enzymes that cause cartilage decay, promoting the production of healthy joint fluid and as many other positive effects on the joint as possible.
+No. The treatment’s successful effect, as with all regenerative cellular therapy, is to decrease inflammatory mediators, slowing the enzymes that cause cartilage decay, promoting the production of healthy joint fluid, and having as many other positive effects on the joint as possible.

 In general, we start with one injection and follow your clinical response.
 If necessary, more injections can be utilized if clinically required.

-Patients receiving an injection of platelet-rich plasma are to abstain from physical labor, high impact exercise or full sports activities for 6 weeks in order to give the tissue reparative process optimal time to heal.
+Patients receiving injections of stem cells are to abstain from physical labor, high-impact exercise, or full sports activities for 6 weeks in order to give the tissue reparative process optimal time to heal.

 The optimal patients do not have any joint deformity or instability.
 Optimal patients are in generally good nutritional and physical shape and do not smoke cigarettes.

-While PRP has been used for years to supplement a variety of orthopedic procedures in surgery, their application as a standalone orthopedic procedure is relatively new.
+While PRP has been used for years to supplement a variety of orthopedic procedures in surgery, its application as a standalone orthopedic procedure is relatively new.

 The cost of platelet-rich plasma therapy has been set at fair market value.
 Please discuss with your healthcare provider for further pricing details.